Cozy Peach Kitchen

 What should I do with leftover pumpkin?

-Can I make this pumpkin smoothie vegan?
+Can I make this smoothie vegan?

 Yes, this recipe is easy to make vegan.
 Just replace the Greek yogurt with your favorite non-dairy yogurt and use a non-dairy milk like soy or almond milk.